The New Sound

 The New Sound is the debut solo studio album by English musician Geordie Greep, released on 4 October 2024 on Rough Trade Records.

-The album was produced by Black Midi touring and session member Seth Evans, with co-production from Greep.
+The New Sound was produced by Black Midi touring and session member Seth Evans, with co-production from Greep.
 The album was recorded in London and São Paulo between September 2023 and April 2024.
 Black Midi, the band Greep had led since 2017, went public with their indefinite hiatus in August 2024.
 Days after, he announced the release of The New Sound, alongside its lead single "Holy, Holy".

 The New Sound encompasses several stylistic influences, from progressive rock and jazz-rock to Brazilian music and Latin rock, while its satirical lyrics focus on themes of masculinity and desperation, taking the perspective of characters Greep wrote.
 The album received acclaim from music critics, with praise directed at Greep's songwriting.

 Background

 Prior to beginning a solo career, Greep fronted the band Black Midi, and was known for his songwriting style emphasizing strong narratives.
 These songs often contained a "heavy theatrical flair", and the Associated Press wrote that many of these characteristics were carried over into The New Sound.
 The New Yorker described Greep as sounding "refreshed" on The New Sound, in reference to the album's similarities with Greep's tenure in Black Midi.
 On 30 March 2024, Greep played his debut solo show at The Windmill in Brixton, billed as "Geordie Greep and the Swing Boys", where he played new material which would eventually make the album.

 On 10 August 2024, Greep abruptly announced that Black Midi had been on an indefinite hiatus, and that the band had internally split up long before he made it public.
 Ten days later, on 20 August, Greep revealed The New Sound for the first time, and released the single "Holy, Holy".
 The album cover is an illustration by Japanese artist Toshio Saeki; Greep said he chose the artwork for its qualities as a "crossover between beauty and perversion".